-E.1.h.1.
-Minimum diagnostic equipment and facilities should include laboratories for clinical pathology, microbiology, parasitology, pathology (gross and microscopic), radiography, cardiac catheterization and angiocardiography, electrocardiography, phonocardiography and echocardiography.
+- E.1.h.1.
+Diagnostic equipment and facilities must include access to laboratories for clinical pathology, microbiology, parasitology, and pathology (gross and microscopic).
+On-site radiography, cardiac catheterization and angiocardiography, electrocardiography, phonocardiography and echocardiography are required.
 Availability of facilities for other studies, including intracardiac electrophysiology and nuclear medicine, is desirable.

-E.1.h.2.
-Adequate library facilities that provide access to textbooks and periodicals in both human and veterinary medicine are essential.
+Facilities should be sufficient to allow for outpatient, in-hospital, and intensive patient care. - E.1.h.2.
+Physical and electronic library facilities that provide access to textbooks and journals in both human and veterinary medicine are mandatory.